Paul-Siameto/Color_Game/README.md

 - The tile disappears and they get a chance to click on the remaining tiles.

 Hint: use loops, high-order array methods and conditional statements.

+Follow the link to play the game.  https://paul-siameto.github.io/Color_Game/